euwbah/musescore-xen-tuner/README.md

 ### 1. Pre-compute the tuning config

-Instead of writing the tuning config into the score/into a .txt file, you can go to this link: https://euwbah.github.io/musescore-xen-tuner/ to convert your tuning configuration into a .json file.
+Instead of writing the tuning config into the score or into a .txt file, you can go to this link: https://euwbah.github.io/musescore-xen-tuner/ to convert your tuning configuration into a .json file.
 In a nutshell, you're pre-computing the tuning configuration, so that you don't need to do it within MuseScore.

 Once you have the .json file (which you can rename to `whatever.json`, as long as it still has the `.json` extension), you can save it into the `tunings/` folder together with all the other .txt files.